brahmcapoor/CS106-teaching-materials/CS106A/FlightPlanner/README.md

 ## Summary

-This is a program based on the section 8 handout of CS 106A Winter Quarter 2018 at Stanford University.
+This is a program based on the section 8 handout of CS 106A at Stanford University.
 The genuinely important things are as follows:

 * `FlightPlannerClient.java`: a fully featured client
 * `FlightPlannerServer.java`: a server that students need to implement